CoEDL/elpis/README.md

 ## I'm An Academic, How Do I Cite This In My Research?

 This software is the product of academic research funded by the Australian Research Council [Centre of Excellence for the Dynamics of Language](http://www.dynamicsoflanguage.edu.au/).
-If you use the software or code in an academic setting, please be sure to cite it appropriately as follows:
+If you use the software in an academic setting, please be sure to cite it appropriately as follows:

 > Foley, B., Arnold, J., Coto-Solano, R., Durantin, G., Ellison, T. M., van Esch, D., Heath, S., Kratochvíl, F., Maxwell-Smith, Z., Nash, D., Olsson, O., Richards, M., San, N., Stoakes, H., Thieberger, N. & Wiles,